IT auditing and controls: Database technology and controls

-A simple definition for what a database management system (DBMS) is, would be that it is a complex set of software programs that control the organization, storage and retrieval of data in a database.
+A database management system (DBMS) is a complex set of software programs that control the organization, storage and retrieval of data in a database.
 It also controls the security and integrity of the database.
+Understanding how database management systems work is essential for anyone looking to pursue their ISACA CISA certification.

-But first, in order to understand DBMS there is some database terminology and definitions you will need to understand:
+But first, to understand DBMS, there are some database terminologies and definitions you need to understand:

-- Concurrency Control – Refers to the class of controls used in database management systems (DBMS) to ensure that transactions are processed in an atomic, consistent, isolated and durable manner (ACID).
-This implies that only serial and recoverable schedules are permitted, and that committed transactions are not discarded when undoing aborted transactions.
+- Concurrency control: Concurrency control involves the class of controls used in database management systems (DBMS) to ensure that transactions are processed in an atomic, consistent, isolated and durable manner (ACID).
+This implies that only serial and recoverable schedules are permitted and that committed transactions are not discarded when undoing aborted transactions.

-- Data Structure – The relationships among files in a database and among data items within each file.
+- Data structure: Data structure refers to the relationships among files in a database and among data items within each file.

-- Database – A stored collection of related data needed by organizations and individuals to meet their information processing and retrieval requirements.
+- Database: A database is a stored collection of related data organizations and individuals need to meet their information processing and retrieval requirements.

-- Database Administrator (DBA) – An individual or department responsible for the security and information classification of the shared data stored on a database system.
-This responsibility includes the design, definition and maintenance of the database.
+- Database administrator (DBA): The DBA is an individual or department responsible for the security and information classification of the shared data stored on a database system.
+This responsibility includes the design, definition and maintenance of the database, including cloud database management, security compliance and performance tuning.

-- Foreign Key – A foreign key is a value that represents a reference to a tuple (a row in a table) containing the matching candidate key value (in the relational theory it would be a candidate key, but in real DBMS implementations it is always the primary key).
-The problem of ensuring that the database does not include any invalid foreign key values is therefore known as the referential integrity problem.
-The constraint that values of a given foreign key must match values of the corresponding candidate key is known as a referential constraint.
-The relation (table) that contains the foreign key is referred as the referencing relation and the relations that contain the corresponding candidate key as the referenced relation or target relation.
+- Foreign key: A foreign key is a value that represents a reference to a tuple (a row in a table) containing the matching candidate key value (in the relational theory, it would be a candidate key, but in real DBMS implementations, it is always the primary key).
+The problem of ensuring that the database does not include any invalid foreign key values is, therefore, known as the referential integrity problem.
+The rule that maintains the integrity of relationships between tables is known as a referential constraint.
+The relation (table) that contains the foreign key is referred to as the referencing relation, and the relations that contain the corresponding candidate key are the referenced relation or target relation.

-- Repository – The central database that stores and organizes data.
+- Repository: The repository is a central database that stores and organizes data.

-- Transaction log – A manual or automated log of all updates to data files and databases.
+- Transaction log: A transaction log is a manual or automated log of all updates to data files and databases.

 When we speak about Database Management Systems (DBMS), there are three basic types:

-- Hierarchical – a database structured in a tree/root or parent/child relationship.
+A hierarchical database is one structured in a tree/root or parent/child relationship.
 Each parent can have many children; however, each child may have only one parent.

-- Network – the basic data modeling construct is called a set.
+In a network, the basic data modeling construct is called a set.
 A set is formed by an owner record type, a member record type and a name.
 A member record type can have that role in more than one set, so a multi-owner relationship is allowed.
 An owner record type can also be a member or owner in another set.
 Usually, a set defines a 1:N relationship, although one-to-one (1:1) is permitted.
-A disadvantage of the network model is that such structures can be extremely complex and difficult to comprehend, modify or reconstruct in case of failure.
+A disadvantage of the network model is that such structures can be highly complex and difficult to comprehend, modify or reconstruct in case of failure.

 Relational tables have the following characteristics: